 In this example, we are going to create a Tableau Heat Map on the Matrix report or cross tab report.
 First, Drag and Drop the Colors group (which we created in Tableau Grouping article) from Dimension Region to Columns Shelf and Country name from Dimension Region to Rows Shelf.

-Next, Please select the Heat Map from the Show Me window as shown below
+Next, Please select the Tableau Heat Map from the Show Me window.

 From the above screenshot, you can observe that we successfully created the Tableau Heatmap

 Format Tableau Heat Map

 Tableau allows us to format or edit the default colors in Heatmap.
-To format the default colors, Please click on the Down arrow as shown below and select the Edit Colors.. option from the drop-down menu
+To format the default density mark colors, Please click on the Down arrow as shown below and select the Edit Colors.. option from the drop-down menu

 Please click on the Color button to select the required color for your Tableau Heat map report.

-Once you click on the Color button, a new window called Select color will open to edit or pick a new color.
-For now, we are selecting some random color
+Once you click on the button, a new window will open to edit or pick a new color.
+For now, we are selecting some random ones.

 From the Edit Colors window, you can click on the Apply button to see the live preview, as shown below.
 If you are not comfortable with the color combination, you can edit and reapply.
 It is the main advantage of Tableau desktop.

-If you select the Stepped Color Option, Color Palette will break the color into intervals specifies in Steps box.
+If you select the Stepped Color Option, Palette will break the color into intervals specifies in Steps box.
 By default, it is five intervals, but you can change it as per the report requirements

-Let us change the Matrix to a regular table.
+Let us change the Matrix to a regular table for data visualization.
 To do this, Please remove the Color Group from the Columns Shelf and see the Tableau Heat Map colors for a detailed understanding